Azure-Samples/Azure-Functions-IoT-TimeSeries-Analytics/README.md

 ```

-* Also, the IoT Hub routes now will be extended to the following configuration:
+* Modify the IoT Hub routes to the following configuration:

 ```json
      {